lamantig/huff-n-puff/documentation/software-requirements-specification.md

 ## desired time and space complexities (including big-O analysis)

-At the moment I still haven't researched the algorithms enough to say what is their time and space complexity.
+According to the Wikipedia article on [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding), a Huffman tree can be built in O(n) time, with an algorithm that uses two queues and a list of symbols sorted by their weight.
+So, using merge sort to sort the symbols, the total time complexity for building the tree will be O(n log n) (because it's the time complexity of merge sort).
+Anyway this time complexity is not particularly interesting, because n is just the size of the original alphabet, which in most implementations, including mine, is always the same and very small (256, the number of possible values of an unsigned byte).
+In the case of these compression algorithm it's more interesting to look at compression ratios and compression/decompression times.
 Some more information can be found for example in this [Data Compression Techniques](https://www.cs.helsinki.fi/courses/582487/2015/K/K/1) course.

 ## sources